-If an action in a flow mod message has a value that is invalid, for example a Set VLAN ID action with value greater than 4095, or a Push action with an invalid Ethertype, the switch should return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_BAD_ARGUMENT code.
+If an action in a flow mod message has a value that is invalid, for example a Set VLAN ID action with value greater than 4095, or a Push action with an invalid Ethertype, the switch must return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_BAD_ARGUMENT code.

-If an action in a flow mod message performs an operation which is inconsistent with the match, for example, a pop VLAN action with a match specifying no VLAN, or a set IPv4 address action with a match wildcarding the Ethertype, the switch may optionally reject the flow mod and immediately return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_MATCH_INCONSISTENT code.
+If an action in a flow mod message performs an operation which is inconsistent with the match, for example, a pop VLAN action with a match specifying no VLAN, or a set TTL action with a match wildcarding the Ethertype, the switch may optionally reject the flow mod and immediately return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_MATCH_INCONSISTENT code.
+If a set-field action in a flow mod message does not have its prerequisites included in the match or prior actions of the flow entry, for example, a set IPv4 address action with a match wildcarding the Ethertype, the switch must reject the flow mod and immediately return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_MATCH_INCONSISTENT code.
 The effect of any inconsistent actions on matched packets is undefined.
 Controllers are strongly encouraged to avoid generating combinations of table entries that may yield inconsistent actions.

-If an action list contain a sequence of actions that the switch can not support in the specified order, the switch should return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_UNSUPPORTED_ORDER code.
+If an action list contain a sequence of actions that the switch can not support in the specified order, the switch must return an ofp_error_msg with OFPET_BAD_ACTION type and OFPBAC_UNSUPPORTED_ORDER code.